danieldiamond/gitlab-analytics/README.md

 #### Priority 1

-For the very first MVC, we should focus on just getting an environment established which can ETL and render data:
+For the very first MVC, we should focus on just getting an environment established which can ELT and render data:
 * [Create a container with Talend and dbt, to be used as image for CI job](https://gitlab.com/gitlab-org/bizops/issues/8) (Have VM today)
-  * Starts up, uses ENV vars to auth to SFDC, ETL's data into PG.
+  * Starts up, uses ENV vars to auth to SFDC, ELT's data into PG.
 Runs dbt to transform to data model.
 * Create a container with PG and Superset (Done)
   * Is the "app" that runs as the environment
 * Rely on the end user for the "extract" (App -> PG) transformation files (our version is WIP)